roachhd/notepad/_posts/2014-12-02-the-internet-1966-and-beyond.md

 ---
 layout: post
-title: The Internet 1966 and beyond
+title: The Internet - 1966 & beyond
 description: "Significant milestones, advancements, and major breakthroughs in the development of the Internet."
 category: Fact Geek
 headline: "Significant milestones, advancements, and major breakthroughs in the development of the Internet."